yhuang85/mandy/docs/_sources/physics/quantum-theory-of-fields.rst.txt

 	The notations are getting slightly out of hands here.
 Namely, we've used :math:`a` for at least three different things in one place: the vector field :math:`a_{\mu}`, the parameter in :math:`S(a, b)`, and the creation operator :math:`a(\pbf, \sigma)`.
 There will actually be a fourth place where :math:`a` is used as the spin :math:`z`-component in an :math:`(A, B)` field.
 We can only hope that the context will make it clear what :math:`a` (or :math:`b`) really represents.

 As for massive vector fields, we'll search for field equations that :math:`a_{\mu}(x)` must satisfy.
-First of all, it satisfies obviously the (massless) Klein-Gordan equation
+First of all, it satisfies obviously the (massless) Klein-Gordon equation

 .. math::
 	:nowrap: